wearelighthouse/lightship/wordpress/README.md

 Dump these files in the root of your theme.

 Create `.env` file from [`.env.example`](.env.example) and fill in appropriately, these will be the details you enter when running through the Wordpress setup.
 If you have already setup the site you will need to update `wp-config.php` yourself.
+You must also make sure that the `.env` file you just created is added to the projects `.gitignore`.

 **N.B.** The `host` for your database is `db` not `localhost`.